 Portlethen (Port Leathain) is a small village lying 7 miles south of Aberdeen in Eastern Scotland.
 I’ve actually only been here once, having found it during an internet search back in 2014.
 I was heading up to Aberdeen to carry out some servicing work at a hospital there.
 As I was going up on a Sunday, ready for work Monday morning, I decided to try and do some golden hour photography while I had the chance.
-So a quick bit of google research the night before and I found this nice little location.
+So a quick bit of google research the night before and I found this interesting little location.

 After some directions from the local village pub, I was soon parked by the sea at Old Portlethen village and headed out onto the rocks.
 Thankfully I’d arrived in plenty of time to make a scout of the area and decide on where to setup.

 Luckily I found a few good spots and worked away:

 Once the sun had gone down below the horizon, I decided not to wait around for dusk as I was tired from driving all the way up from the south.
 So I packed everything up and started headed back to the car.
 But, luckily I took one more look out to sea as I was walking away.
 The full moon was just peeking over the horizon!
 I hurriedly looked around for a composition, put my tripod up and grabbed by camera from my backpack and managed to catch these last few shots of the evening, the first being my absolute favourite.
 Normally I wouldn’t leave until after dusk, and it just goes to show why…….

 Photos for sale

 For a more comprehensive look at photography, check out my book, available to buy at Amazon.

 Shedding light on all the photography basics in one book.

 Want to know how to take better photos?
 Well, first you need to master the basic techniques.
 Whether you are a complete beginner or an intermediate looking to improve your photography, this book is packed with photography techniques, tips and advice for beginners and intermediates.
 All the camera functions and their effects explained.